taataa/tapspace/docs/api/v2/index.md

 In other words, reinsert this element just before the target in DOM so that the target is rendered after this element.

+This method reorders elements in DOM.
+That can cause elements to lose their hover state in some browsers.
+See issue #173 for details.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *target*